 Snapshot capacity: 10 TB

-- Inbound refers to all data (requests) being sent to a storage account.
+1 All data (requests) that are sent to a storage account

-- Outbound refers to all data (responses) being received from a storage account.
+2 All data (responses) that are received from a storage account

-If you are using premium storage accounts for unmanaged disks and your application exceeds the scalability targets of a single storage account, consider migrating to Managed Disks.
-If you don't want to migrate to Managed Disks, build your application to use multiple storage accounts, and partition your data across those storage accounts.
-For example, if you want to attach 51 terabyte (TB) disks across a number of VMs, spread them across two storage accounts since 35 TB is the limit for a single premium storage account.
+If you are using premium storage accounts for unmanaged disks and your application exceeds the scalability targets of a single storage account, you might want to migrate to managed disks.
+If you don't want to migrate to managed disks, build your application to use multiple storage accounts.
+Then, partition your data across those storage accounts.
+For example, if you want to attach 51-TB disks across multiple VMs, spread them across two storage accounts.
+35 TB is the limit for a single premium storage account.
 Make sure that a single premium storage account never has more than 35 TB of provisioned disks.

 When you provision a premium storage disk, the size of the disk determines the maximum IOPS and throughput (bandwidth).
-There are three types of premium storage disks: P10, P20, and P30.
-Each one has specific limits for IOPS and throughput as specified in the following table:
+Azure offers three types of premium storage disks: P10, P20, and P30.
+Each premium storage disk type has specific limits for IOPS and throughput.
+Limits for the disk types are described in the following table: